How to Avoid Microplastics: The Highest-Impact Changes, Ranked

 5. Reduce synthetic clothing and use a microfibre filter

 Practical steps: wash synthetic clothing less frequently, use a cold wash cycle (lower temperatures release fewer fibres), and fit a microfibre-catching laundry bag or washing machine filter.
-Choosing natural fibre clothing (cotton, wool, linen) for items worn close to the skin also reduces shedding.
+Choosing natural fibre clothing (cotton, wool, linen) for items worn close to the skin also reduces fibre shedding into the home environment.

 6. Add a HEPA air purifier to your home